United States Tourist Visa

 · 6 official sources

 Planning a trip to the United States as a Nigerian citizen?
-This guide covers the B1/B2 visitor visa process: required documents, the $185 application fee, interview preparation, and how to demonstrate strong ties to Nigeria.
-With a 54% approval rate, thorough preparation and compelling evidence of your intent to return are essential.
+This guide covers everything you need for the B1/B2 visitor visa application: required documents, current fee of $185, interview preparation, and strategies to improve your chances.
+With interview wait times of 7-13 months and a 45% approval rate, early planning is essential.

 Application Process